levon003/levon003.github.io/_posts/2025-07-31-marriage-games.md

 ### Trivia

-We also designed a 5-round trivia.
+We also designed five rounds of trivia.
 The first two rounds required specific knowledge of us as a couple, so we're not sharing them publicly here.
 But the rest are general trivia rounds, so feel free to give them a go below!

 {% include quiz.html quiz=page.quiz %}